 Build in extra time—at least 30 minutes—to commute to the interview.
 Plan for traffic jams, public transportation delays, or the building being harder to find than you initially anticipated.
 After all, if you show up late for your first meeting, how will the hiring manager know you will not be late for future meetings?

 Are you looking for more careers-related content?
-Explore other articles from “The Employer Perspective,” including “How to Write a Cover Letter That Doesn’t Sound Like Your Resumé” and “6 Words to Avoid When Writing Your Resumé.”
+Explore other articles from our career advice archives, including “How to Write a Cover Letter That Doesn’t Sound Like Your Resumé” and “6 Words to Avoid When Writing Your Resumé.”